Costa Rican Egg Nog – Rompope

 Variations

-This rompope has often been made with Cacique guaro- the local Costa Rican firewater.
+This rompope is often made with Cacique guaro- the local Costa Rican firewater.
 It’s clear, inexpensive, and a national product.
-I think the rompope lends itself more to a dark liquor like the Ron Centenario- the national rum of Costa Rica.
+But I don’t do it that was as I think the rompope lends itself more to a dark liquor like the Ron Centenario- the national rum of Costa Rica.

 Many people add a tablespoon of vanilla to this recipe.
 Others omit the sugar and use sweetened condensed milk.
 Others used evaporated milk in place of whole milk to cut down on calories.